Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

     * The system increases the credit card balance by the given amount of money
     * The system updates this balance in the database
     * The system redirect the user to the cards page
-    * The system generates the info message "Deposit transaction for the credit card {card number is presented here} was successful"
+    * The system generates the info message "Deposit transaction for the credit card {card number is indicated here} was successful"
     * The system generates and displays a list of all credit cards with updated balance
       ![](/docs/jpeg/slide_24.jpeg)
   * In the case, the given amount of money is incorrect, the system displays a warning "Sum of money is incorrect!"